housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 Although installing an app is usually a fast and simple process, when was the last time you were about to install something but decided not to?
 Maybe you felt like you didn't want to go through the hassle of installing it, or maybe you just didn't want use to up any more memory.
 Whatever the reason, almost every single mobile user has experienced this at some point.

 However, most people feel a lot less *restricted* to open up a browser and just type in to the address bar.
-The convenience, security and simplicity of just typing a URL into an address bar is a powerful advantage of the web, and PWAs combine this with the best of native applications.
+The convenience, security and simplicity of just typing a URL into an address bar is a powerful advantage of the web, and PWAs combine this with the feel of native applications.

 Lighthouse
 ==================
 [Lighthouse](https://github.com/GoogleChrome/lighthouse) is an open-source auditing tool that you can use to test and improve your webpage.
 It runs a number of tests and generates a report on how well the page did.
-You can install Lighthouse as a [Chrome extension](https://github.com/GoogleChrome/lighthouse#install-chrome-extension) or use its [Node CLI tool](https://github.com/GoogleChrome/lighthouse#install-cli-), whichever you prefer.
+You can install Lighthouse as a [Chrome extension](https://github.com/GoogleChrome/lighthouse#install-chrome-extension) or use its [Node CLI tool](https://github.com/GoogleChrome/lighthouse#install-cli-).

 Here's a snippet of the report before I added a number of progressive elements to the app.